Prenatal Bonding with Baby prepares for good

 easier.

-There are factors that you cannot control of course, like how smooth
+There are factors that you can't control of course, like how smooth

 your pregnancy is, or how delivery goes.